 Step 1: If you're new to Unify and have not connected any stores, go to Step 2.
 If you are adding additional stores go to your Connections Tab and click Add Sales channel.
+Alternatively click the Add sales channel button on the top right corner of Unify.

 Step 3: If you have WooCommerce version 3.0 or later choose "3.0 or Later" and click Continue.